christiemj09/make_examples/examples/file_changes/README.md

-# Use Make to detect that a file has changed.
+# Detect that a file has changed.

 One of the simplest uses for Make outside its traditional uses is reporting files that have